People Feature

 Linda Hong Cheng

-Linda Hong Cheng is a Clarendon Scholar at Nuffield College, affiliated with the Leverhulme Centre for Demographic Science (LCDS) and International Max Planck Research School for Population, Health and Data Science (IMPRS-PHDS).
+Linda Hong Cheng is a BBC-featured Clarendon Scholar, AI founder, and DPhil researcher at Nuffield College, affiliated with the Leverhulme Centre for Demographic Science (LCDS) and International Max Planck Research School for Population, Health and Data Science (IMPRS-PHDS).
+She is also the Founder & CEO of Lychee Labs, an Oxford-born AI lab building physics-informed industrial intelligence for mission-critical manufacturing - minimizing waste and maximizing yield for battery, advanced chemical, precision device, and semiconductor production.

-Prior to Oxford, Linda completed her MA in Regional Studies: East Asia at Columbia University, where she was the only student in her cohort fully funded by the Weatherhead East Asia Institute--FLAS Fellowship.
-Her Master’s thesis, forthcoming in Mobilization: An International Quarterly, uses NLP, novel dictionary methods, feature engineering, and statistical methods on novel big data from Weibo to analyse gender bias in media and government attention to protest events in Mainland China.
-Of particular interest in this work is how patriarchy is made, unmade, reified, and transgressed by the actions of individual actors, government bureaucracy, and media institutions.
+Prior to Oxford, Linda completed her MA in Applied Machine Learning (Regional Studies: East Asia - Computational Sociology) at Columbia University, where she was the only student in her cohort fully funded by the Weatherhead East Asia Institute FLAS Fellowship.
+Her Master’s thesis, published in Mobilization: An International Quarterly, uses applied machine learning, NLP, novel dictionary methods, feature engineering, and statistical modeling on novel big data from Weibo to analyze gender bias in media and government attention to protest events in Mainland China.
+Of particular interest in this work is how patriarchy is made, unmade, reified, and transgressed by the actions of individual actors, government bureaucracy, media institutions, and digital platforms.

-Linda’s undergraduate senior honours thesis, winner of the prestigious Chancellor’s Best Honours Thesis Prize, uses simple survey and interview methods to analyse the complex, oft-contradictory motivations behind the 1989 Tiananmen Square student-protesters’ choice of ‘Nothing To My Name’ as their protest anthem.
-Through micro-exploratory profiles of civilians, protesters, and state actors, this work weaves a larger political-economic tapestry of China’s turbulent post-1978 reform era—ultimately culminating in the explosive Tiananmen protests.
-Linda's research critically intervenes in mainstream Western-dominated narratives of the Tiananmen protests, conceptualising the protests as a site through which students attempted to negotiate their relationship (and loss thereof) with the state—the loss of ‘everything’.
+Linda’s undergraduate senior honors thesis, winner of the prestigious Chancellor’s Best Honors Thesis Prize, uses survey and interview methods to model contentious politics in post-1978 reform China - analyzing the complex, oft-contradictory motivations behind the 1989 Tiananmen Square student protesters’ choice of “Nothing To My Name” as their protest anthem.
+Through micro-exploratory profiles of civilians, protesters, and state actors, this work weaves a larger political-economic tapestry of China’s turbulent post-1978 reform era, ultimately culminating in the explosive Tiananmen protests.
+Linda’s research critically intervenes in mainstream Western-dominated narratives of the Tiananmen protests, conceptualizing the protests as a site through which students attempted to negotiate their relationship, and loss thereof, with the state: the loss of “everything.”

-• Politics of Social Movements, which analyses contentious politics and state-society relations through an anti-colonial lesbian/queer feminist framework;
+Politics of Social Movements, which analyzes contentious politics and state-society relations through an anti-colonial lesbian/queer feminist framework;

-• Political Activism in China, which critically analyses watershed political movements in contemporary China;
+Political Activism in China, which critically analyzes watershed political movements in contemporary China;

 Publications

-Cheng, Linda, and Yao Lu (In Press, 2024).
+Cheng, Linda, and Yao Lu (2024).
 “Chapter 5.
 Chinese Computational Sociology: Decolonial Applications of Machine Learning and Natural Language Processing Methods in Chinese-Language Contexts.”
-In Oxford Handbook of the Sociology of Machine Learning: ML as a methodological toolbox, edited by Juan Pablo Pardo-Guerra and Christian Borch.
+In Oxford Handbook of the Sociology of Machine Learning; ML as a methodological toolbox, edited by Juan Pablo Pardo-Guerra and Christian Borch.

-Cheng, Linda, Yao Lu, and Han Zhang (In Press, 2024).
+Cheng, Linda, Yao Lu, and Han Zhang (2024).
 “Patriarchal Erasure and Manufactured Passivity: Gender Bias in Government and Media Attention to Protests in China.”
 Mobilization: An International Quarterly 29(2).

 Cheng, Linda.
 “Informal Labor Stratification in Pandemic-Era Asia: Considering Gender, Class, and Nativity.”
 Asian Pacific Affairs Council Journal (Invited Contributor), May 2023.